Please wait while the formulary information is being retrieved.

 Therapeutic class: Respiratory Therapy Agents

-Propylhexedrine, an aliphatic amine that is structurally related to amphetamine, is a vasoconstrictor.
+Propylhexedrine, an alpha-adrenergic sympathomimetic amine that is structurally related to amphetamine, is a vasoconstrictor.

 No enhanced Uses information available for this drug.